KidPudel/Iggy-s-Vault/backend/network/API.md

 ## API endpoints
 endpoints are URL paths to navigate to find a specific request handler.
-Endpoints are refer to requests that can be made
+Endpoints are refer to requests that can be made.
+And each endpoint has handler, that gets executed when corresponding endpoint has been hit.

 - /users - Retrieve a list of users
 - /users/123 - Get details of user with ID 123